cstorey/chain-replication-experiment/NOTES.md

 to the new.
 So, we'll need two "tasks".
 1 for heart-beating.

 --
-"Levaraging": Leveraging Sharding in the Design of Scalable Replication Protocols
+"Leveraging": Leveraging Sharding in the Design of Scalable Replication Protocols